solo-io/workshops/gloo/gloo/README.md

 done
 ```

-It should return the discovered upstream:
+It should return the discovered upstream with an `Accepted` status:

 ```
 +---------------------------+------------+----------+----------------------------+